The cosmic QCD transition for large lepton flavour asymmetries: Method

+where the sum runs over the contributing individual particle species with net number densities $n_i$ and charges $C_i$.
+The chemical potentials of the individual particle species $\mu_i$ can be expressed through the chemical potential of the conserved charges $\mu_C$, see e.g. \cite{Kapusta:2006pm,Schwarz:2009ii},

+Depending on the temperature range we either express the charge asymmetries through eq. \eqref{nc_1} or eq. \eqref{nc_2}.

-The basic idea of this work and \cite{Wygas:2018otj,Stuke:2011wz} can be summarized as follows: The cosmic trajectory in the QCD phase diagram is determined by the conservation of $l_{\alpha}$, $b$ and $q$, i.e., by the requirement that eqs. \eqref{eq:l}--\eqref{eq:q} are fulfilled throughout the evolution of the Universe after the electroweak transition and before the onset of neutrino oscillations ($T_{\mathrm{osc}}<T<T_{\mathrm{ew}}$).
-The comoving baryon number (from here on referred to as baryon asymmetry) can be fixed to $b = 8.70 \times 10^{-11}$ \cite{Aghanim:2018eyx} and it is reasonable to assume an electric charge neutral Universe, $q=0$ \cite{Caprini:2003gz}.
-This leaves us with the three comoving lepton flavour numbers $l_{\alpha}$ as free input parameters, which we refer to as lepton flavour asymmetries in the rest of this work.
-Each conserved charge can be assigned with a chemical potential, i.e., $\mu_{\mathrm{B}}$, $\mu_{Q}$ and $\mu_{L_{\alpha}}$.
-Those chemical potentials can be related to the chemical potentials of the different particle species on the RHS of eqs. \eqref{eq:l}--\eqref{eq:q}, for which we furthermore obtain relations by assuming chemical equilibrium.
-In general, large lepton asymmetries $l_{\alpha}$ induce not only large $\mu_ {L_{\alpha}}$ but also large $\mu_{\mathrm{B}}$ and $\mu_{\mathrm{Q}}$ through relations \eqref{eq:l}--\eqref{eq:q}.
-This implies that our choice for the lepton flavour asymmetries has a possible impact on the nature of the cosmic QCD transition.
+The basic idea of this work and \cite{Wygas:2018otj,Schwarz:2009ii} can be summarized as follows: The cosmic trajectory in the QCD phase diagram is determined by the conservation of $l_{\alpha}$, $b$ and $q$, i.e., by the requirement that these quantities remain constant throughout the evolution of the Universe in the temperature range under consideration.
+The baryon asymmetry can be fixed to to its observed value (see above) and we assume an electric charge neutral Universe, $q=0$ \cite{Caprini:2003gz}.
+This leaves us with the three lepton flavour asymmetries $l_{\alpha}$ as free input parameters.

+In the presence of lepton flavour asymmetries the $ \mu_{L_ \alpha} $ are nonzero.
+With nonvanishing $ \mu _ { L _ \alpha } $ the electric charge in the lepton sector is non-vanishing.
+It has to be compensated by an electric charge in the quark sector.
+To obtain total electric charge equal to zero and baryon asymmetry (almost) zero, nonzero $ \mu _ Q $ and $ \mu _ B $ are required.
+This implies that lepton flavour asymmetries may have an impact on the nature of the cosmic QCD transition if they are sufficiently large.

-By numerically solving eqs. \eqref{eq:l}--\eqref{eq:q} for $10 \, \mathrm{MeV}<T<500 \, \mathrm{MeV}$ and for a given set of $l_{\alpha}$ we obtain the Universe's trajectory in six-dimensional $(\mu_{B},\mu_{Q},\mu_{L_{\alpha}},T)$ space.
-Due to the confinement of quarks into hadrons at $T_{\mathrm{QCD}}\sim 150$ MeV we divide this temperature range into three different regimes that we will describe in the following.
-Leptons on the other can be treated at all times in the same way, i.e., we calculate their thermodynamic quantities assuming Fermi-Dirac distributions (including chemical potentials).
+By numerically solving the conservation laws for $10 \, \mathrm{MeV}<T<500 \, \mathrm{MeV}$ for a given set of $l_{\alpha}$ we obtain the Universe's trajectory in six-dimensional $(\mu_{B},\mu_{Q}$, $ \mu_{L_{\alpha}},T)$ space.
+To account for the confinement of quarks into hadrons at $T_{\mathrm{QCD}}\sim 150$ MeV we divide this temperature range into three different regimes that we will describe in the following.
+Leptons, on the other hand, can be treated at all times as an ideal gas: We calculate their thermodynamic quantities, such as the number densities on the RHS of eq. \eqref{nc_2}, assuming Fermi-Dirac distributions.
 In the temperature regime of interest it is entirely sufficient to treat neutrinos as massless particles.

 \paragraph{Quark-gluon plasma (QGP, $T \gtrsim T_{\mathrm{QCD}}$)}